 Also Read- Impactguru hospital finder

-How Many Private Hospitals in India?
+How Many Private Hospitals are in India?

 India’s private healthcare sector is among the largest in the world.
 Currently, there are 43,486 private hospitals in India.
 These hospitals form a major part of the country’s healthcare system, especially in urban areas.